lightertu/Groupify/README.md

 # to serve the web page
 yarn serve

-# it will be availible at "localhost:3000/activity/cis422"
 ```
-it will be availible at
+It will be availible at
 ```
 localhost:3000/activity/cis422
 ```